13X02/Tinkerhub-CoCoder/README.md

 Install the apk

 ## How to Run
-give the word to convert on textfield press convert for conversion and flash for flashing
+1.give the word to convert on textfield
+2.press convert then flash for flashing
 # Link to apk
 https://drive.google.com/drive/folders/1akPVGBDsaz6sNnBB3JsaH4oZp3R16ynz?usp=sharing